hmrc/visual-regression-report/README.md

 ## Additional

 To check the demo file comparison under .${project}/demo, please update the config file(settings.json) for sourceDirectoryPath and testDirectoryPath  and both should be absolute path from root directory.

+If you are facing below issue then its related to memory, try to increase RAM or delete files:
+Killed
+npm ERR! code ELIFECYCLE
+npm ERR! errno 137

+We tested this tool with more than 500 images for compare and having 10GB memory allocated.
+It tooks less than 5 mins to generate the report.